breakdowns/slam-mirrorbot/README.md

 cancelall - Cancel all tasks
 del - Delete file from Drive
-log - Get the Bot Log [owner/sudo only] shell - Run commands in Shell (Only Owner) restart - Restart the bot [owner/sudo only] stats - Bot Usage Stats ping - Ping the Bot
+log - Get the Bot Log [owner/sudo only] shell - Run commands in Shell [owner only] restart - Restart the bot [owner/sudo only] stats - Bot Usage Stats ping - Ping the Bot